 When I teach math, I try to make it meaningful to students.
 I believe all students can excel in math if they focus on understanding the concepts, not memorizing formulas.
 Problem solving is a big part of third grade.
 Students learn to apply the mathematical skills they already know to new situations.

 Through reading, it is possible to travel far away, hear stories of people just like you and nothing like you, find new ideas, and learn new things.
-Reading is an integral part of third grade.
+Reading is an integral part of fourth grade.
 If you wanted to improve as a soccer player or as a piano player, you would need to practice.
 The same is true of reading, so students should read daily.

 Writing is an important form of relaying ideas and self-expression.
 Children write in response to reading, essays, fiction, and personal narratives.